 An Electronic Records Management System (ERMS) is built to testify that things are done and done correctly.
 Record Management Systems has the purpose of ensuring compliance.
 They help companies avoid the penalties or auditors and governing bodies.

 Most Records Management System have all the functions of a Document Management System and more.

 - Holds the index of all records that is stored within it or registered with it.
 This applies to electronics and physical records.
 With this, users can at-a-glance know which files are already accounted for.

 - Ensure that documents meet the required time frame for retention.
-And once the required time frame is fulfilled, the document will be archived or securely overwritten.
+Once the required time frame is fulfilled, the document will be archived or securely overwritten.
 If the records are physical ones, the system will prompt the relevant personnel to send the physical records for archival or physically destroy them.

-- Ensure that documents that are to be preserved can be opened and used throughout the required time period of preservation, even if the legacy program to be used to open the document can no longer be found.
+- Ensure that documents that are to be preserved can be opened and used throughout the required time period of preservation, even if the legacy program used to open the document can no longer be found.
 Hence a good record management system will often come with inbuilt readers for the different file formats.